madmodder123/RetroArch-PS1-Configurations/README.md

 Just make sure your ROMs have the same name otherwise the configs won't load!

+Most of the titles are the NTSC-U (North American) releases, although there are some PAL (Europe) and NTSC-J (Japan) games included.

 For RetroPie place the config files (.opt .cfg) inside the PS1_Configs folder in your "\opt\retropie\configs\all\retroarch\config\PCSX-ReARMed\" folder.
 For other systems You will have to find where your config files are saved for retroarch.